Skip to main content

 Credential-Blind Architecture

-Discards them when the request completesCache tokens between requests
+Discarded when the request completesCached or reused between requests

 Why This Matters

-Diosc Hub has no token store to invalidate or rotate.
-When your identity provider rotates signing keys or a user's token is revoked, the change takes effect immediately — the next request simply carries the new (or rejected) token.
+When your identity provider rotates signing keys or you revoke a user's token, the change takes effect immediately.
+Diosc has no token cache to invalidate — the next request simply carries the new token.

 For audits and compliance frameworks (SOC 2, ISO 27001, GDPR):

-• Diosc Hub is not a credential store and does not need to be assessed as one.
+• Diosc Hub is not a credential store — it doesn't need to be assessed as one

-• Token lifecycle management remains entirely within your existing identity provider.
+• Token lifecycle management stays entirely within your existing identity provider

-• Data-at-rest encryption requirements for credentials do not apply to Diosc Hub because no credentials are at rest.
+• Data-at-rest encryption requirements for credentials don't apply

-Diosc Hub does need to know who the user is for conversation routing and audit trails.
-This is handled separately from the credential itself:
+Diosc needs to know who the user is for conversation routing and audit trails, but this is separate from the credential itself:

-• The client SDK provides a userId alongside the auth headers.
+• You provide a userId alongside the auth headers when pushing auth context

-• Alternatively, User Resolution extracts the user identity at session start via a configurable resolver.
+• Alternatively, your User Resolver webhook identifies the user at session start

-• The resolved userId and tenantId are stored — the raw token is not.
+• The userId and tenantId are stored for routing — the raw token is not

 headers: {